pulumi/pulumi-java/doc/packages.md

 ## Publishing Artifacts

-We intend to setup automatic publishing as a GitHub action reacting to a Git tag event.
+We intend to set up automatic publishing as a GitHub action reacting to a Git tag event.

 ## References